New research from the Max Planck Institute could lead to the development of new wound treatment methods for people with diabetes.

 It had previously been assumed that high levels of glucose in the blood damages vessels and neurons and impairs the immune system, thereby accounting for the wound-healing problems.
 A Cologne-based research group headed by Linda Partridge, Director of the Max Planck Institute for Biology of Ageing, and Maria Leptin, research group head at the Institute of Genetics of the University of Cologne, has now shown in a study that slowed insulin metabolism at the wound site directly affects neighboring cells involved in wound healing.

 Investigations of fly skin

 Parisa Kakanj, the author of the study, examined the skin of larvae of the fruit fly Drosophila melanogaster.
-These flies serve as models for diabetes, because insulin metabolism has been strongly conserved over the course evolution, meaning that flies and mammals are very similar in this respect.
-Using a precision laser, Kakanj removed a cell from the outermost skin layer of fruit fly larvae and then observed what happens in the neighbouring cells live under the microscope.
+These flies serve as models for diabetes because insulin metabolism has been strongly conserved over the course of evolution, meaning that flies and mammals are very similar in this respect.
+Using a precision laser, Kakanj removed a cell from the outermost skin layer of fruit fly larvae and then observed what happens in the neighboring cells live under the microscope.